Partner

 Bert Theeuwes advises national and international clients in the areas of employment law and international law.

-Bert Theeuwes is head of the employment practice in the Brussel office and offers his clients in depth advise in all areas of employment law ranging from hire & fire to reorganizations, international mobility and compensation and benefits.
-In addition, Bert advises on transnational matters such as EU social security law, expatriation and business migration.
+Bert Theeuwes is head of the employment practice in the Brussel office and offers his clients in depth advise in all areas of employment law ranging from hire & fire to reorganizations, international mobility and executive remuneration.
+In addition, Bert advises on transnational matters such as EU law, expatriation and business migration.

 Bert Theeuwes also represents and advises international organizations, sovereign states, embassies, missions, heads of state, diplomats and international civil servants on all issues of public international law and diplomatic relations.
 In this capacity, Bert represents clients from all over the world with their global and domestic issues.